 Diversity in Admissions

-Please contact schools directly or check their websites to learn if they will hold virtual open houses or information sessions.
+Many schools will list their open houses and tours in the centralized MySchools events calendar.
+You can also contact schools directly or check their websites to learn if they are holding virtual or in-person open houses or information sessions.

 How to Apply